tannewt/wa-law.org/bill/2023-24/sb/5222/1/README.md

 16. "Waste reduction" means reducing the amount or toxicity of waste generated or reusing materials.

+## Section 4
+RCW 70A.200.900 (Alternative to Initiative 40—Placement on ballot—Force and effect of chapter) is decodified.

 ## Section 5
 This act does not create any civil liability on the part of the state or any state agency, officer, employee, or agent.